duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_part_preliminaries/60_docker_basics.md

 ### Examples {nonumber}

-Set the containe name to `joystick`:
+Set the container name to `joystick`:

     --name joystick